 Snowshoeing up a mountain is decidedly harder than snowshoeing down.
 But if you want to be rewarded with those glorious high-elevation views and an easy-going return trip back to the trailhead, you’ll have to pay your dues with some panting and sweating on the way up.
 Besides, it’s not like someone’s going to drive you up the mountain and drop you off with a smile and an “enjoy your hike down.”

 Unless we’re talking about Mt.
 Washington, where you can absolutely get a ride up (not all the way to the summit – the weather’s too cagey for that) and then enjoy a leisurely snowshoe back down.

-I was lucky that my friend Leah invited me to join her on this adventure last winter.
+I was lucky that my friend Leah invited me to join her on this adventure a few winters back.
 I’d long known about the SnowCoach tours, but had no idea you could ride up and snowshoe down until she mentioned it.
 So now I feel obliged to share the wisdom.

 The ride is thanks to the Mt.
 Washington SnowCoach, a 12-passenger van that’s been outfitted with what are essentially tank tracks.
 There’s a small fleet of SnowCoaches that make the trek up and down on a daily basis throughout the winter, starting from the Great Glen Trails Outdoor Center in Gorham, New Hampshire, just across the street from the Mt.
 Washington Auto Road.

 (Yes, we’re talking about New Hampshire, because we active Maine folk sometimes like to hop the border, amiright?)

 While tours run all day, they’re mostly first come, first served, but you can book in advanced for the 9 a.m. and 10:30 a.m.
 Tours run all season.

 While you wait, you can hang out at the outdoor center, get breakfast, browse the shop, and hang out by the fire.